fermyon/developer/content/spin/quickstart.md

 ### Install the Tools

-Some languages require additional tool support for Wasm.
+Some languages require additional tool support for Wasm:

 {{ tabs "sdk-type" }}